choulab/lab-website/content/home/slider.md

 # Duplicate an `[[item]]` block to add more slides.
 [[item]]
   title = "We are hiring"
-  content = "Interested in tinkering with DNA and proteins to build artificial molecular devices?
-Curious about how synthetic biology can create new diagnostics and therapeutics?
-Want to work at the interface of chemistry, biology, engineering, and computer science?
+  content = "Want to work at the interface of chemistry, biology, engineering, and computer science?
 Get in touch!" align = "left"  # Choose `center`, `left`, or `right`.

   # Overlay a color or image (optional).